| The

 This was the

-first occasion a British Police contingent actively participated
+first occasion in over 20 years that a British Police contingent actively participated

 away from the Menin gate.

-invites and resultant activities of the group have expanded we are
+invites and resultant activities of the group have expanded.
+For example, we are

-proud to have participated in the following events.
-Which as you
+proud to have participated in the following events:

 |